Crunch Fitness has over 300 locations in the US, Canada, and Australia. It’s known for providing a high-quality gym experience at a low price point.

 Each Crunch location has its own rules about dropping weights and using chalk.
-I wasn’t allowed to use chalk at the Parsippany location.
-I was told it was okay to drop weights but only if I had to.
+I wasn’t allowed to use chalk at the Parsippany fitness center.
+I was told it was okay to drop weights, but only if I had to.

 There are no rules against grunting, but members are asked to be considerate of other people working out around them.

-If you have a term contract and want to cancel before the contract is over, you’ll have to pay an administrative fee.
+Crunch Fitness charges an administrative fee of around $50 to cancel a term contract.
 You may also have to pay a portion of the unused time left on your contract.

-If you want to freeze your membership temporarily, you can do that as well.
-Each club has its own freeze policies, but in general, you can freeze your membership for at least three months.
-You may have to show a doctor’s note to prove you have a medical reason for not being able to work out.
+Each club has its own freeze policies, but you can generally freeze your membership for at least three months.
+You may have to show a doctor’s note to prove you have a medical reason for being unable to work out.

 Guest Policy: Can You Bring A Friend or Wife/Husband?

-If you have a Peak Results membership, you can bring a guest with you every time you visit.
+Crunch Fitness offers guest benefits to all members with a Peak Results membership.
 Guests must be at least 18 years old.
-They’re allowed to use any of the equipment, but they can’t take group classes unless you pay a small fee.
+They’re allowed to use any equipment but can’t take group fitness classes unless they pay a small fee.

 Only dogs that are certified service animals are allowed at Crunch Fitness.

 Crunch Fitness memberships cannot be transferred to another person.